Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #086 – July 28, 2025
 📝 Request: Implement email notifications to grinbergchat@gmail.com for all calls
 ✅ Resolution: ✅ EMAIL NOTIFICATION SYSTEM ACTIVATED: Adding comprehensive email notifications to grinbergchat@gmail.com for ALL calls with conversation transcripts, caller details, address verification status, and issue types.

+log #086 – July 28, 2025
+📝 Request: Implement email notifications to grinbergchat@gmail.com for all calls
+✅ Resolution: ✅ EMAIL NOTIFICATION SYSTEM ACTIVATED: Adding comprehensive email notifications to grinbergchat@gmail.com for ALL calls with conversation transcripts, caller details, address verification status, and issue types.